Saber386/linux-security-lab/Linux_Basics/02_file_operations.md

 * less helps inspect large files.
 * tail -f enables real-time monitoring.

-These commands are foundational for Linux administration, SOC operations, incident response, and forensic investigations.
+These are the mainly used commands for file operations